 In 2020, The National Law Journal named Steve a Plaintiff’s Trailblazer and highlighted the success of his market-leading strategies in several recent direct securities actions.
-He has also been recommended by The Legal 500 for securities opt-out litigation (2018-2021); by Benchmark Litigation as a Local Litigation Star (2020-2021); recognized on Benchmark Litigation’s Under 40 Hot List (2016-2018); and honored as a Rising Star by Law360 (2017).
+He has also been included on Lawdragon’s 2022 list of the 500 Leading Plaintiff Financial Lawyers in America; recommended by The Legal 500 for securities opt-out litigation (2018-2021); by Benchmark Litigation as a Litigation Star (2020-2023); recognized on Benchmark Litigation’s Under 40 Hot List (2016-2018); and honored as a Rising Star by Law360 (2017).

 He is a long-term member of the Securities Litigation Committee of the New York City Bar Association, and he is frequently asked to speak or comment on issues pertaining to securities litigation.
 Steve is also a member of Law360's Securities Editorial Advisory Board.

 - Valeant Pharmaceuticals Opt-Out Litigation.
 On behalf of several mutual funds, a public pension plan, and other institutional investors, pursuing direct securities fraud claims, arising from Valeant’s improper accounting and billions of dollars of fraud-related losses.